netobserv/network-observability-cli/README.md

 make build
 ```

-This will also copy resources and oc commands to the `build` directory.
+This will also copy resources and commands to the `build` directory.

 ### Images